-Psychotherapy is also known as talk therapy (by someone trained in psychology, psychiatry, or mental health counseling), and can be an essential part of treatment for depression or bipolar disorder (manic depression).
-A good psychotherapist can help you cope with feelings and symptoms, and change behavior patterns that may contribute to symptoms you may be experiencing
+Psychotherapy is also known as talk therapy.
+This is therapy from one trained in psychology, psychiatry, or mental health counseling.
+This can be an essential part of treatment for depression or bipolar disorder (manic depression).
+A good psychotherapist can help you cope with feelings and symptoms, and change behavior patterns that may contribute to symptoms you experience

-Home psychotherapy or a psychotherapy house call can offer you all the benefits of the traditional office-based therapy but in the comfort of your own home, office, coffee shop or on a walk.
+Home psychotherapy or psychotherapy house calls can offer all the benefits of traditional office-based therapy.
+However, this service is provided in the comfort of your own home, office, coffee shop, or on a walk.
 A visiting psychotherapist may help alleviate some of the stigmas with entering a mental health office-based practice, and may also be more efficient in the therapeutic relationship helping you achieve symptom remission sooner.

-Talk therapy is talking about your problems and working toward short term and long term solutions.
+Talk therapy is talking about your problems and working toward short-term and long-term solutions.
 It is not uncommon to have some homework to improve the efficiency of the process such as tracking your moods, writing about your thoughts, or participating in social activities that have caused anxiety in the past (exposure therapy).
-You might be encouraged or challenged to look at things differently or learn new ways to react to events or people.
+You’ll learn how to look at things differently.
+And how to react to challenging events or people.
 You may get very upset with your therapist, and the test will be if you stay or quit.
 The aim is to help you work through stressful situations in the experimental space known as the “session.”

 Psychotherapy can be done by a variety of trained professionals some of which can also prescribe medications.
-Psychotherapy is done by social workers who are certified LCSWs, physicians who are board certified psychiatrists, Ph.D. or Psy.D.
-Psychologists, as well as other counselors who may have different professional designations and are licensed by a state board and professional governing body.
+A Psychotherapist can hold a variety of certifications.
+A social worker whose certified LCSWs is able.
+Or a board-certified psychiatrist; a Ph.D. or PsyD. psychologist; as well as other counselors with different professional designations.
+They are still licensed by a state board and professional governing body.
 Another common psychiatric mental health care provider that also does psychotherapy and can also prescribe medication is the psychiatric mental health nurse practitioner (NP).
 Home visiting psychiatry or psychotherapy is not common but does exist in Manhattan.

 Before you enter into therapy

 Before psychotherapy begins, it is essential to have a comprehensive psychiatric evaluation by a psychiatrist or psychiatric nurse practitioner.
 This assessment is intended to rule out underlying medical conditions that may only present with psychiatric symptoms.
-This psychiatric evaluation allows the therapist to capture essential details about your current symptoms and history to make sure more we are not ignoring more pressing issues.
+This psychiatric evaluation allows the therapist to capture essential details about your current symptoms and history to make sure we are not ignoring more pressing issues.
 Sometimes a medical condition can be subclinical and create an uphill battle for the mind and body.
 For that reason, a therapist who can order and interpret diagnostic tests, and prescribe medication may be necessary at first or during acute phases.
-Also, before the talk therapy begins an assessment of how you cope with stress currently, or how you would like to deal with stress that may arise in a session needs to be determined.
-Also, identifying who are support people in your life that you are willing to allow your therapist to contact in case of emergency (as deemed so by them).
+Also, before talk therapy begins we assess how you currently cope with stress.
+Also, identify who are support people in your life that you are willing to allow your therapist to contact in case of emergency (as deemed so by them).